theNewDynamic/oregonsadventurecoast.com/content/blog/eleven-epic-sunsets-captured-on-oregon-s-adventure-coast.md

 ---
-title: 'Eleven Sunset Instagram Images That Blow Your Mind '
+title: 11 Amazing Sunset Images Taken on Oregon's Adventure Coast
 date: 2020-08-11T04:00:00+00:00
 description: 'Every sunset is unique, but there is something especially remarkable about the sunsets here on Oregon’s Adventure Coast: Coos Bay, North Bend & Charleston.